 When we receive the request our inspector will visit the property and we will then decide if a reduction can be allowed.
 If we decide to grant 44a relief we will request a certificate from the valuation officer that gives the proportion of the property's rateable value which applies to the unoccupied part.
 If we do grant relief it will only be for a maximum of three months for commercial assessments or six months for an industrial assessment.
 After this time 100% rates will be due.

-Pages in Business Rates information
+Pages in Business Rates information and contact details

 - What is a non-domestic property?

 - Are Business Rates payable on all non-domestic properties?

 - What is rateable value?

 - Rating advisers

 - Do I have to pay if I have appealed against the rateable value?